-You can register your trade mark in Trinidad and Tobago by filing an application at the Intellectual Property Office of Trinidad and Tobago (TTIPO), Office of the Attorney General and Ministry of Legal Affairs.
-The registration of your trade mark in Trinidad and Tobago has a duration of 10 years and is renewable indefinitely.
-Managing your brand requires that you regularly renew your trade marks and enforce your rights against infringers and counterfeiters.
+You can register your trade mark in Jamaica by filing an application at the Jamaica Intellectual Property Office (JIPO).
+The registration of your trade mark in Jamaica has a duration of 10 years and is renewable indefinitely for similar periods.
+Managing your brand implies regularly renewing your trade marks and enforcing your rights against infringers and counterfeiters.
 The assignment and licensing of trade mark rights may play a significant role in brand commercialisation through partnership, merger, and franchising initiatives.